The best of the Adirondack Coast – top things to do in the Adirondacks

 Point Au Roche Lodge – You will need a base camp, and there is none better than this wonderful lodge.
 All points along the Adirondack Coast are easily accessible from here.
 Read our review “Point Au Roche Lodge review – A perfect Adirondack Coast basecamp” to learn more.

 Point au Roche State Park – The entrance is located directly across the road from the Point Au Roche Lodge.
-Inside the park you will find 12 miles of trails, many with views of Lake Champlain.
+Inside the park you will find 12 miles of trails perfect for hiking, many with views of Lake Champlain.
 The lake shore and a lovely beach can be reached in less than a mile walk from the lodge.

 Ausable Chasm — Open to the public since 1870, it is considered one of the oldest natural attractions in North America.
 Often referred to as the “Grand Canyon of the Adirondacks,” you will be awestruck by the sheer walls of the chasm and the thundering water below as you wander along trails that hug the rock.
 The more adventurous can partake in tubing, rafting or even a mild via ferrata climbing route.
 And it is also open in the winter when frozen waterfalls and huge icicles become the star attractions – ice cleat tours are offered for that.
 Be sure to also plan an hour or so to visit the Underground Railroad Museum nearby.
 The small museum details the history of the Champlain Line of the Underground Railroad as fugitives escaped slavery on their way to Quebec and Ontario, Canada.